sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/split.md

 - **Optional Attributes**
   - **requiresPeriodicRefresh** - This `true` or `false` value indicates whether the transform logic should be reevaluated every evening as part of the identity refresh process.
   - **throws** - This boolean (true/false) value indicates whether an exception is thrown and returned as an output when an index is out of bounds with the resulting array (i.e., the provided `index` value is larger than the size of the array).
-    - true - The transform returns "IndexOutOfBoundsException."
+    - true - The transform returns "IndexOutOfBoundsException".
     - false - The transform returns null.
     - If no throws value is provided, the transform default to false and returns a null.